zhongjingyu1/NDLP/README.md

-# NDLP
-#### Noise Correction and Distribution Fine-Tuning for Long-Tailed Partial Multi-Label Learning
+## NDLP--Noise Correction and Distribution Fine-Tuning for Long-Tailed Partial Multi-Label Learning

 ![long](https://img.shields.io/badge/State%20of%20the%20Art-Long--Tailed%20Partial%20Multi--Label%20Learning%20on%20VOC--MLC-blue)
 ![long](https://img.shields.io/badge/State%20of%20the%20Art-Long--Tailed%20Partial%20Multi--Label%20Learning%20on%20COCO--MLC-blue)